Domestic Violence Awareness Month 2025

 Our Organization

 ODVN’s purpose is to support and strengthen Ohio’s response to domestic violence through training, public awareness, and technical assistance and to promote social change through the implementation of public policy.
-ODVN maintains a commitment to the empowerment of battered survivors and their children as well as to the elimination of personal, institutional, and cultural violence.
+ODVN maintains a commitment to the empowerment of battered survivors and their children, as well as the elimination of violence wherever it occurs—whether in personal relationships or broader systems.

 Our Mission